ClinVar Miner

 Invitae RCV000557750 SCV000637274 uncertain significance Shprintzen-Goldberg syndrome 2023-07-25 criteria provided, single submitter clinical testing This sequence change replaces serine, which is neutral and polar, with leucine, which is neutral and non-polar, at codon 39 of the SKI protein (p.Ser39Leu).
 The frequency data for this variant in the population databases is considered unreliable, as metrics indicate poor data quality at this position in the gnomAD database.
 This variant has not been reported in the literature in individuals affected with SKI-related conditions.
 ClinVar contains an entry for this variant (Variation ID: 463393).
 Advanced modeling of protein sequence and biophysical properties (such as structural, functional, and spatial information, amino acid conservation, physicochemical variation, residue mobility, and thermodynamic stability) performed at Invitae indicates that this missense variant is expected to disrupt SKI protein function.
 In summary, the available evidence is currently insufficient to determine the role of this variant in disease.
 Therefore, it has been classified as a Variant of Uncertain Significance.

-Ambry Genetics RCV002527777 SCV003596270 uncertain significance Inborn genetic diseases 2021-12-20 criteria provided, single submitter clinical testing The c.116C>T (p.S39L) alteration is located in exon 1 (coding exon 1) of the SKI gene.
-This alteration results from a C to T substitution at nucleotide position 116, causing the serine (S) at amino acid position 39 to be replaced by a leucine (L).
-Based on insufficient or conflicting evidence, the clinical significance of this alteration remains unclear.
+Ambry Genetics RCV004023908 SCV003596270 uncertain significance Familial thoracic aortic aneurysm and aortic dissection 2024-03-10 criteria provided, single submitter clinical testing The p.S39L variant (also known as c.116C>T), located in coding exon 1 of the SKI gene, results from a C to T substitution at nucleotide position 116.
+The serine at codon 39 is replaced by leucine, an amino acid with dissimilar properties.
+This amino acid position is conserved.
+In addition, the in silico prediction for this alteration is inconclusive.
+Based on the available evidence, the clinical significance of this alteration remains unclear.

 The information on this website is not intended for direct diagnostic use or medical decision-making without review by a genetics professional.
 Individuals should not change their health behavior solely on the basis of information contained on this website.
 Neither the University of Utah nor the National Institutes of Health independently verfies the submitted information.
 If you have questions about the information contained on this website, please see a health care professional.